 Restricted cash equivalents represent time deposits of the Parent Company used as a guarantee to LBCE's loan (see Note 14).
-Interest income earned from restricted cash equivalents amounted to $\mathbb{P}1.28$ million in 2021.
+Interest income earned from restricted cash equivalents amounted to P4.12 million and ₱1.28 million in 2022 and 2021, respectively.